MaterializeInc/materialize/doc/developer/design/20210831_correctness.md

 ## Goals

 The main goal is to lay the foundation for ongoing work to clearly articulate correctness properties of Materialize.
-This includes the introduction of concepts that underlie correctess, the components that will enforce them, and how they can communicate clearly.
+This includes the introduction of concepts that underlie correctness, the components that will enforce them, and how they can communicate clearly.

 ## Non-Goals